 When we talk about plastic, I tell people to only include plastic bottles and jugs in mixed recycling.
-If the item is shaped like a bottle, jar, jug or tub it can be placed in recycling.
+If the item is shaped like a bottle, jar, jug, or tub it can be placed in recycling.
 Suddenly, there are many questions: “What about this?
 What about that?”
-Then I repeat myself and say, “When you hold it in your hand, ask yourself if it is a bottle, jar, jug or a tub.
+Then I repeat myself and say, “When you hold it in your hand, ask yourself if it is a bottle, jar, jug, or tub.
 If so, then you can recycle it.”

 We no longer look at the numbers on plastics to determine if a plastic container is recyclable.
 Those numbers are actually resin codes used by the plastics industry to identify the chemicals used to make the container.
 The codes do not always mean that the item is recyclable.

 Yes, you should rinse out your container, put the cap back on tightly, and put it in the recycling bin.
 Now it is caps on, not caps off.

 - If you hold it in your hand and it fits into one of the five main categories it is recyclable.

 - Rinse the item thoroughly and put the cap back on tightly